JPBureik/experiment-monitoring/docs/server_setup.md

 ## Setting up the continuous data acquisition
   * Connect all of the devices that you want to monitor.
-  * To set up the Experiment Monitoring software for your experiment, instantiate all sensor objects as subclasses of the `Sensor` class in the main configuration file:
+  * To set up the Experiment Monitoring software for your experiment, instantiate all sensor objects as subclasses of the `Sensor` class in the main configuration file, which has some sensors initialized by default to serve as an example (delete these once you add your own sensors to avoid erros):
     <pre>
     nano /mnt/code/experiment-monitoring/src/expmonitor/config.py
     </pre>